 Hiram, Ohio 44234

-All applications are reviewed on a need-blind basis, which means admission decisions are based solely on a student's academic and extra-curricular merits, not on his or her family's financial circumstances.
+All applications are reviewed on a holistic basis, which means admission decisions are based on all available information regarding a student's academic and extra-curricular merits.

 All offers of admission are conditional upon receipt of a final secondary school transcript and any other conditions specified at the time of admission.
 Students who have been admitted to the College are asked to make a $200 deposit.
 This deposit is due no later than May 1 and is non-refundable.
 Students applying for financial aid may defer paying the deposit until financial aid is determined.